 If youre interested in checking out the products I spoke about in this article then the PixaPro (Godox) CITI600 TTL is available here in the U.K. from Essential Photo.

 There are several PixaPro heads available but the one used in my test was the CITI600 TTL.

 This is one of the triggers that is compatible with the CITI600 TTL and it's the PixaPro ST-III TTL-T

 I also used the Remote Head in conjunction with these too.

-Also, if that wasn't cool enough, they've given me a discout code to share with you guys too!
+Essential Photo have given me a discount code to share with you guys too!